falafelsallad/AlarmSystem/README.md

 # This is the docker-compose file to bind the images pulled from docker hub.
 Images are pushed to docker hub repository.
+# There are two images, one contains the database and the other contians the application.

 version: '3.8'
 services: